Wills, Trusts & Probate

 What is the difference between a living will and a healthcare power of attorney?

-Keep copies of your healthcare directives with your primary care physician, hospital records, and trusted family members or agents.
-Inform your healthcare agent and loved ones about where the documents are stored.
-This accessibility helps ensure your wishes can be followed promptly when needed.
+Keep copies of your healthcare directives with your primary care physician, in hospital records if possible, and with trusted family members or your appointed healthcare agent.
+Inform your healthcare agent and loved ones about where the documents are stored so they can access them quickly.
+Making sure the directive is part of your medical record and that key people know its location increases the chances it will be followed when timely decisions are required.